bcit-ci/CodeIgniter/user_guide_src/source/libraries/encrypt.rst

 		:rtype:	string

-		Enables you to re-encode data that was originally encrypted with CodeIgniter 1.x to be compatible with the Encryption library in CodeIgniter 2.x.
+		Enables you to re-encode data that was originally encrypted with CodeIgniter 1.x to be compatible with the Encrypt library in CodeIgniter 2.x.
 It is only necessary to use this method if you have encrypted data stored permanently such as in a file or database and are on a server that supports Mcrypt.
 "Light" use encryption such as